Phil Knight: Nike Inc.

 Immediately after graduating from the University of Oregon, Knight enlisted in the Army and served one year on active duty and seven years in the Army Reserve.
 He next enrolled at Stanford Graduate School of Business, where, for his small business class, Knight produced a paper, "Can Japanese Sports Shoes Do to German Sports Shoes What Japanese Cameras Did to German Cameras?", that essentially foretold his eventual foray into selling running shoes.
 His ambition was to import high-quality and low-cost running shoes from Japan into the American market.
 He graduated with a master's degree in business administration from Stanford in 1962.

 Knight set out on a trip around the world after graduation, during which he made a stop in Kobe, Japan, in November 1962.
 It was there that he discovered Tiger brand running shoes, manufactured in Kobe by the Onitsuka Co., now known as Asics.
 Impressed by the quality and low cost of the shoes, Knight called Mr. Onitsuka, who agreed to meet with him.
 By the end of the meeting, Knight had secured Tiger distribution rights for the western United States.

 The first Tiger samples would take more than a year to be shipped to Knight; during that time he found a job as an accountant in Portland.
 When Knight finally received the shoe samples, he mailed two pairs to Bowerman at the University of Oregon, hoping to gain both a sale and an influential endorsement.
 To Knight's surprise, Bowerman not only ordered the Tiger shoes, but also offered to become a partner with Knight and provide product design ideas.
 The two men agreed to a partnership by handshake on January 25, 1964, the birth date of Blue Ribbon Sports, the company that would later become Nike.

-Knight's first sales, were made out of a now storied green Plymouth Valiant automobile at track meets across the Pacific Northwest.
+Knight's first sales were made out of a now storied green Plymouth Valiant automobile at track meets across the Pacific Northwest.
 By 1969, these early sales allowed Knight to leave his accountant job and work full-time for Blue Ribbon Sports.

-Jeff Johnson, Nike's first employee, suggested calling the firm "Nike," named after the Greek winged goddess of victory, and Blue Ribbon Sports was subsequently renamed Nike in 1971.
+Jeff Johnson, Nike's first full time employee, suggested calling the firm "Nike," named after the Greek winged goddess of victory, and Blue Ribbon Sports was subsequently renamed Nike in 1971.

 Nike's "swoosh" logo, now considered one of the most valuable logos in the world, was commissioned for $35 from graphic design student Carolyn Davidson in 1971.
 According to Nike's website, Knight said at the time: "I don't love it, but it will grow on me."
 In September 1983, Davidson was given an undisclosed amount of Nike stock for her contribution to the company's brand.
-On the Oprah television program in April 2011, Knight claimed he gave Davidson "a few hundred shares" when the company went public.
+On the Oprah television program in April 2011, Knight said he gave Davidson "a few hundred shares" when the company went public.

 At Nike, Knight developed personal relationships with some of the world's most recognizable athletes, including Michael Jordan and Tiger Woods.